-Many families searching for senior care don’t know the differences between the many options available to then.
-Learning the distinction between different kinds of long-term care providers can help you more quickly identify the right care option for your parent or other senior loved one.
+Many families searching for senior care don’t know the differences between the options available to then.
+Learning the distinction between different kinds of long-term care providers can help you more quickly identify the right care option for your parent or senior loved one.

 Learn more about which senior care option is best for you and your family, through this assisted living checklist.

 Most families searching for senior care start out similarly unaware of senior living terms.
 For this reason, a family caring for a senior loved one may reach the point where it’s obvious that professional care is essential, but they still may not know what kind exactly.

 Research by A Place for Mom suggests that senior living consumers tend to use “nursing home” as a catch-all term for all kinds of senior care.
 Our analysis demonstrates that of 100 families who search online for nursing home care:

 - An average of only 21 ultimately choose a nursing home for their loved one

 - The rest chose other kinds of care

 In short, a family who believes their loved one is in need of a nursing home is more likely to be mistaken than to be correct.
 Sean Kell, CEO of A Place for Mom, said:

 This is indicative of a “severe lack of consumer education” that’s not only harming occupancy at senior communities but that’s also preventing families from arranging the right care in a timely manner.